gazebosim/gz-math/tutorials/example_vector2.md

 \snippet examples/vector2_example.cc operators

-There are also many useful function such as finding the distance between two vectors.
+There are also many useful functions, such as finding the distance between two vectors.

 \snippet examples/vector2_example.cc distance